 Medical records requested by the insurer

 You may receive a request to provide medical records relating to your patient.
-The Workers Injury Claim Form issued by SIRA contains an authority for the release of medical information relevant to their injury and claim.
+Visit the SIRA forms page to download the Workers injury claim form.
+This form contains an authority for the release of medical information relevant to their injury and claim.

 This authority means that any person providing medical or hospital service to your patient in connection with their claim-related injury or condition will need to provide any information regarding the service relevant to the claim, upon request by SIRA or the insurer.

 If you receive a request for information and are concerned about the right of that party to obtain sensitive information about your patient, you should establish that the request has been made with your patient's consent.